 SEVEN S KEOTA is by Shining Spark and out of Seven S Suzanna (by Son O Leo) and not only brings the beautiful palomino color to the table, but offers us the great minds and reining ability that Shining Sparks are known for.
 He is a 1993 model that we were fortunate enough to trade Clark Cattle Company for a few years ago.
 Keota has sired a couple of money earners in NCHA but is more known for making gentle, sound, and tough ranch horses that are versatile and easy to train.

-TAKE A PICK is one of the most promising young stallions we’ve been able to acquire.
+TAKE A PICK TAKE A PICK is one of the most promising young stallions we’ve been able to acquire.
 Just a 2013 born, by Sixes Pick and out of Sixes Playgun (by Playgun) going on back to Peppy San Badger, we have high expectations for his first foals born in 2016.
 Take A Pick is a full brother to Sixes Sixgun, Crofoot Ranches resident stallion and performance champion.
-He will start his showing career the fall of 2016 in Versatility Ranch Horse, Reined Cow Horse, and Ranching Heritage Challenge and has already built quite a resume' including an AQHA World Championship in Ranch Horse Versatility with Lanham Brown in the saddle.
+He started his showing career the fall of 2016 in Versatility Ranch Horse, Reined Cow Horse, and Ranching Heritage Challenge and has already built quite a resume' including an AQHA World Championship in Ranch Horse Versatility with Lanham Brown in the saddle.
 You will have to search a long time to find a ranch horse with such an incredible disposition and we're hopeful that will be passed on to his progeny.
 Take a look at his up to date accomplishments under his tab in Performance Horses.